-Why Should I Recycle Old Tech at uBreakiFix in Boise, ID?
+Why Should I Recycle Old Tech at uBreakiFix in Fort Lauderdale, FL?

-Electronic devices are made of rare resources and raw materials, including precious metals like nickel, lithium and palladium.
-All of these resources require tons of energy to find, design and deliver to you — the consumer.
-When tech is not disposed of properly, these precious items are lost in landfills, wasteyards and many times, they're improperly disposed of in developing countries.
+Electronics are designed with rare resources and materials, including extremely precious metals like nickel, chromium and lithium.
+These components need a large amount of energy to manufacture and deliver to you — the consumer.
+When electronics are not recycled correctly, these precious items are lost in landfills, wasteyards and most often, they're improperly disposed of in third-world countries.

-uBreakiFix in ID, along with our partners at Samsung, would like to help stop this.
-In an effort to bring attention to the destructive ecological effects of E-waste, we plan to recycle your tech, for free!
-Just bring us your old, cracked and useless devices, and we'll recycle them responsibly.
+uBreakiFix and our valuable Samsung partners, want to change that!
+In an effort to bring attention to the harmful ecological effects of E-waste, we plan to recycle your electronics, free of charge!
+Just bring us your outdated, unwanted and damaged electronics, and we'll handle the rest.
 It's really that simple!

-When and Where to Dispose of Technology in Boise, ID
+When and Where to Recycle Old Technology in Fort Lauderdale, FL

-You got a new tech, and now your old one is just stashed away in a box somewhere, or worse, in the trash!
-Toxic substances in your tech might then become exposed in the land and atmosphere and result in an unstable climate for for everyone.
+You upgraded your PC, and now the outdated version is just hidden away in a box somewhere, or worse, in the garbage!
+Toxic materials in your tech might then leach into the environment and create an unstable climate for and its inhabitants.

-Whenever an electronic loses its value to you, and you're wondering where to recycle old tech, visit a uBreakiFix near you in Boise, ID.
-We'll get your device where it needs to go instead of sending them to locations that may not always have the appropriate resources to dispose of them correctly.
+When an old device loses its value to you, and you're wondering where to recycle that device, contact a uBreakiFix near you in Fort Lauderdale, FL.
+We'll get your device recycled instead of in landfills and locations that don't have what's needed to handle them correctly.

-What Electronics are Recyclable at uBreakiFix in Boise, ID
+What Electronics are Recyclable at uBreakiFix in Fort Lauderdale, FL

-Recycle your old tech at uBreakiFix in Boise, ID.
-We don't just repair your device fast or help you get the most out of your devices.
-We're also doing our part to help save the planet.
-Join us, alongside Samsung in our effort to properly dispose of as many electronic devices as possible by Earth Day.
-Help save the environment this Spring and do your part to help make our planet a cleaner, safer place for everyone!
+Recycle your old tech at your local uBreakiFix in Fort Lauderdale!
+We don't just repair your tech quickly and work hard to help you fully enjoy your electronic devices.
+We're also striving to save the planet.
+Join us, alongside Samsung in our goal to recycle as many tech devices as possible by Earth Day.
+Help save the environment this season and do your part to help make the planet a greener, better place for current and future generations!